project-open-data/project-open-data.github.io/v1.1/schema.md

 Links to downloadable examples of metadata files developed in this and other formats in [the metadata resources](/metadata-resources/).
 Tools to help agencies produce and maintain their data inventories are [available on GitHub](http://www.github.com/project-open-data) and hosted at [Labs.Data.gov](http://labs.data.gov).

-Schema Version Required Declaration
+Catalog Required Fields
 -------------------------------------------------
-The following fields are required, to be used to describe each Public Data Listing.
+These fields describe the entire Public Data Listing catalog file.
+Optionally, publishers may also use the `describedBy` field to reference the default [JSON Schema](http://json-schema.org/) file used to define the schema (http://project-open-data.cio.gov/v1.1/schema/catalog.json) or they may refer to their own JSON Schema file where they have extended the schema.
 See the [Catalog section](#Catalog) under *Further Metadata Field Guidance* for more details.

 {: .table .table-striped}
 Field                   | Label                 | Definition
 --------------          | --------------        | --------------
-conformsTo			| Data Standard        	| Version 1.1 of the schema should be identified with the following URI: http://project-open-data.cio.gov/v1.1/schema.
-Optionally, publishers may also use the `describedBy` field to reference the default [JSON Schema](http://json-schema.org/) file used to define the schema (http://project-open-data.cio.gov/v1.1/schema/catalog.json) or they may refer to their own JSON Schema file where they have extended the schema.
+conformsTo			| Schema Version        	| A URI that identifies the version of the Project Open Data schema being used.
-dataset				| Dataset        	| This field is a container for an array of Dataset objects.
-See See <a href="#Dataset">Dataset Fields</a> below for details</td> below for details.
+dataset				| Dataset        	| A container for the array of Dataset objects.
+See <a href="#Dataset">Dataset Fields</a> below for details.

 "Common Core" Required Fields
 -----------------------------